AmrElsersy/Stereo-3D-Detection/README.md

 ```

 - Then Navigate to `Models/AnyNet/models/spn_t1` to activate SPN layer.
-- For windows, open the git bash cmd and activate the enviroment and run `sh make.sh`
+- For windows, Open git bash terminal, Activate the enviroment then run `sh make.sh`
-- For Linux, open the terminal and activate the enviroment and run `./make.sh`
+- For Linux  , Open the terminal, Activate the enviroment then run  `./make.sh`
 <hr>

 ## Dataset Preparation